 UAlbany’s dugout is on the first base side and their bullpen is further down in the right field corner.
 The visitor’s dugout and bullpen duplicates this along the left field line.
 There is a batting cage behind the left field wall.
 There are no suites, on-field promotions or mascots.
 This is a real no-frills baseball experience, but this purity can also be an attraction.

-The scoreboard is sufficient, as it is updated after every pitch, and holds the count, running line score and holds the field's namesake on top.
-UAlbany players had walk-up songs, and while nothing special, the sound system worked.
+The scoreboard is sufficient, as it is updated after every pitch, and holds the count, running line score and holds the field’s namesake on top.
+UAlbany players had walk-up songs, and while nothing special, the sound system works.
 The person who was running the sound did have some difficulties, as did the PA announcer, but they still add to the experience.

 There are a ton of restaurants and bars on Western Avenue, just across the way from the field.
 Crossgates Mall is also just down the road, a five minute drive, and downtown Albany is just ten minutes away.
 While not spectacular, this area holds pretty much any necessity you could ask for.

 Varsity Field is easily accessed by the CDTA, as the stop at Western Ave & University Place is just a very short walk to the field in the southeast corner of campus.
-Parking is free and there seemed to be enough in the area.
-It's really just a field that is part of the athletic complex, as opposed to its own stadium.
+Parking is free and there seems to be enough in the area.
+It’s really just a field that is part of the athletic complex, as opposed to its own stadium.